Bang Khla district: History

 Bang Khla district was officially established in 1901.
 The district office was in Wat Mai Bang Khla, and in 2019 in Ban Suan Subdistrict.
 Bang Khla is the name of the village Ban Bang Khla, which is on the khlong ('canal') Bang Khla.
 As the district office was not in the center of the district area, the government moved it to Tao Sura, five kilometres from the old site.
 Later they changed the name of the tambon to Bang Khla to match the district name.

-Bang Khla is also known for mangos.
-It is also the origin of jasmine rice as well (from the change of administrative area, the origin of jasmine rice became the area in neighbouring Ban Pho district today).
+Bang Khla is also known for its mangoes.
+It is considered the original area for jasmine rice; however, due to changes in administrative boundaries, the area now recognized as the origin of jasmine rice is located in the neighboring Ban Pho district.

 Geography

 Neighbouring districts are (from the east clockwise): Ratchasan, Plaeng Yao, Ban Pho, Mueang Chachoengsao, Khlong Khuean of Chachoengsao Province; and Ban Sang of Prachinburi province.

 The important water resource is the Bang Pakong River.